Brave New World

 Meet the World State

-Because the setting is so unique in this novel, much of the Initial Situation consists of dunking the reader into this very different environment.
+Because the setting is unique in this novel, much of the Initial Situation consists of dunking the reader into this very different environment.
 There's a reason Huxley spends three chapters bringing us up to speed on what's happened in the last 600 years or so, and we conveniently get a detailed vision of the novel's present in the meantime.
 As far as the new reader knows at this point, Bernard is the protagonist.
 The central conflict for both him and Helmholtz is melancholy or mild discontent.
 Bernard's love for Lenina is also part of this stage, since as far as we can tell things have been this way for a while.

 Bernard is getting sent to Iceland; Lenina is less than ideal; John is made into an attractive guinea pig